Cyberphinx/Cyberphinx/README.md

 - 👋 Hi, I’m @Cyberphinx
-- 🧛🏽‍♀️ Full Stack Developer (🦀 Rustacean)
+- 🧛🏽‍♀️ Full Stack Developer (🦀 Rustacean) - can comfortably jump in and out of any tech-stacks
 - 🌱 Languages: Rust, JavaScript/TypeScript, C#, PHP, HTML, CSS, SQL, SSH
 - 🌳 Tech stacks: Axum, WebAssembly, SvelteKit, React, .NET, Docker, Laravel, WordPress, PostgreSQL, MySQL
 - 🧠 Skill-set: generalist programmer who is a jack of all trades with professional agency experience in web development